M-Salman-khan/Flower-main/README.md

 # Flower
-This repository contains examples and tutorials for the web technologies HTML, SCSS, and JS.
+This repository contains web technologies HTML, SCSS, and JS.

 ### Downlode Source code from github
 Using This :